 Local Veteran Employment Representative (LVER)

-Each Massachusetts LVER assigned to a One-Stop Career Center has responsibility for performing the five following core duties:
+Each Massachusetts LVER assigned to a One-Stop Career Centers has responsibility for performing the five following core duties:

 - Joining with other local service providers to maximize access to services for veterans;